tardypad/dotfiles/README.md

 ### Colors management

-Colors management across packages is centralized using variables based on [base16](http://chriskempson.com/projects/base16/) colors naming.
+Colors management across packages is centralized using base variables.
 Those variables get replaced with the correct values during the setup.

 For example `{{{base0A/hex}}}` gets substituted by the hexadecimal value of the base0A color.